 What is the history of monkeypox?

-Monkeypox is a disease caused by a virus that started spreading from animals to humans.
+Monkeypox is a disease caused by a [[virus::A very small organism that causes diseases in humans, animals and plants.]] that started spreading from animals to humans.

-Humans first learnt about monkeypox when a bunch of research monkeys in a laboratory got infected with it in 1958.
+Humans first learnt about monkeypox when a bunch of [[research::A monkey scientists use to study and conduct experiments on because it is similar to a human.]] monkeys in a laboratory got infected with it in 1958.
 That’s why they named it monkeypox.

 How has monkeypox been spreading?